The PhD Advisory Committee

 • Is the project on schedule?

-• Can the student access all data and equipment necessary for the thesis?
+• Can the student access all data, equipment, and codes necessary for their thesis?

 • Is the student giving oral presentations at MPIA as well as at international conferences?